 The BEER City Open has grown in popularity since the tournament was founded in 2018.
 This year’s tournament features new courts, more stadium seating, and a prize pool that is the largest ever in the tournament’s history.

-This outdoor tournament is open to players aged 11 years and up, with a current prize money pool of $90,000.
+This outdoor tournament is open to players aged 11 years and up, with a current prize money pool of $100,000.
+The 2024 tournament is scheduled for July 9th to the 14th.

 Lake Odessa is a smaller town in Michigan, but even with a population of about 2k residents, they’re still huge into pickleball!
 The Pickleball Open and Lake Odessa Picklebowl are sporting highlights attracting pickleball lovers from around.